Everything about the raw food diet: from basic principles to motivation. The Basics of a Raw Food Diet: A Simple Path to Health and Longevity

 • In artificially created synthetic products.

-Herbivore or Predator?
+Herbivore or predator?

-Rebirth of the organism
+Revival of the body

-What does it do?
+What does this give?

 • Increased heat transfer;